 - manure – resistant bacteria in animal faeces used to fertilise land can transfer to the environment

-- water – vegetables, fruit and shellfish can become contaminated if the water used to grow them contains AMR bacteria
+- water – vegetables, fruit and shellfish can become contaminated if the water or soil used to grow them contains AMR bacteria

 How you can avoid spreading AMR

 AMR bacteria can make antibiotics, including those used for treating humans, less effective.
 The risk to public health from AMR microbes in food can be reduced in similar ways to that of non-AMR microbes in food.

 The risk of acquiring AMR related infections through the handling and consumption of contaminated meat is very low providing that good hygiene and cooking practices are followed.
 It’s important to follow the ‘4Cs’ when transporting, storing and preparing food.

 The 4Cs are:

 Thorough cooking is crucial as it will destroy bacteria that may be present in foods including those that are AMR.
 Good hygiene practices at all stages of the food chain are also important as this will help to reduce the risk of contamination and spreading AMR bacteria to other foods.
 It will also reduce the risks of getting food poisoning.

 If you are planning to eat raw fruit or vegetables, make sure you wash them thoroughly first.
 You should wash them under a running tap, or in a bowl of fresh water, making sure to rub their skin under the water.
 You can start with the least soiled items first and give each of them a final rinse.
 Peeling can also help remove contamination.

 The term antimicrobial includes any substance that kills or stops the growth of microbes.
 Antimicrobials include antibiotics, antifungals, antivirals, disinfectants and other drugs.
 Antibiotics are used to treat bacterial infections in both humans and animals.
 They have no effect on viruses or fungal infections.
 Examples of antibiotics include: